Schadenlord/Schadenlord/README.md

 - 📑 **Academic:**
   Undergrad thesis in Economics on behavioral political economy, combining survey data, econometric models, and insights from authors like Caplan and Kahneman to study how voters perceive the economy.

-- 🤝 **Volunteer / Community:**
-  Actively involved with **Students for Liberty** in Florianópolis, promoting principles of individual liberty and contributing to community initiatives.

 ---

 ## 🛠️ Skills & Certifications